MaximeMRF/v7-docs/content/start/tutorial/hypermedia/cli_and_repl.md

 node ace repl
 ```

-Once the REPL starts, load all your models using the following helper method.
-This will make all your models available under the `models` namespace.
+Once the REPL starts, load all your models using the `loadModels()` helper.
+The REPL provides several built-in helper functions like this to make experimentation easier.
+This helper will make all your models available under the `models` namespace.

 ```ts
 await loadModels()